 Those who speak the language of music will appreciate a visit to Studio Bell, Home of the National Music Centre (850 4 St. S.E.).
 The architecturally striking building—opened in 2016 with a $191 million price tag—features interactive exhibits and memorabilia covering Canada’s music history, lots of musical instruments for you to play and even vocal booths where you can test your singing abilities.

 What to Do for All Ages Try traditional Dutch pancakes (“pannenkoek”) at Pfanntastic Pannenkoek Haus (2439 54th Ave.
 S.W.), a local favorite that has appeared on the Food Network’s “You Gotta Eat Here.”
 Not your typical fluffy pancake, the Dutch variety is rolled thin like a crepe.
 Diners choose from savory and sweet ingredients including pineapple, smoked sausage and even ice cream.

 Lemurs and tigers and dinosaurs—oh my!
-One of the most popular Calgary attractions and fun places to go is the Calgary Zoo, Botanical Garden & Prehistoric Park (1300 Zoo Rd.
+One of the most popular Calgary attractions and fun places to go is the Wilder Institute/Calgary Zoo (1300 Zoo Rd.
 N.E.), which just so happens to be as fun for adults as it is for children.
 Don’t miss the Prehistoric Park where dozens of life-size dinosaur models occupy the grounds.

 Pack some sunscreen and join throngs of Calgarians at the Calgary Folk Music Festival (698 Eau Claire Ave.
 S.W.), held in bucolic Prince’s Island Park in July.
 Dozens of stage performances showcase all sorts of music genres, from folk and blues to country and indie rock.
 The festival is not only eco-friendly but family-friendly, too, with plenty of fun things to do with kids in the Family Zone.